victoriapurwo/cse15l-lab-reports/lab-report-3.md

 *[Source](https://www.example.com)*

 1. ```-type f``` specifies that you want to look for regular files.
 Regular files include common types of files, such as text files and script files.
+This can be useful when ...

 ```
 $ find ~ -type f
 x
 ```

 2. ```-type d``` specifies that you want to look for directories only.
+This is useful when ...

 ```
 $ find ~ -type d